 Arguably the most anticipated show of New York Fashion week is Marc Jacobs.
 He closes the weeklong affair every season, and his shows always feature a slew of buzzy models with only single-name monikers such as Gigi, Bella, and Kendall.

-This season, the models walked down the runway in what are described as "hair wraps."
+The following season, the models walked down the runway in what are described as "hair wraps."
 No hair is visible.
 Instead, all hair is slicked back with hair gel and tucked tight inside beautiful silk wraps made out of scarves by British milliner Stephen Jones.

-While Marc is getting rave reviews for his show as a whole, reactions have been mixed over his use of hair wraps as an accessory.
-Famous white '70s icons, such as Diana Vreeland and Angelica Houston have been known to don these headpieces as a chic accessory (the former of whom Palau cited as inspiration), but the styles Jacobs marched down the runway also felt slightly reminiscent of African headwraps and Middle Eastern turbans.
+While Jacobs is getting rave reviews for his show as a whole, reactions have been mixed over his use of hair wraps as an accessory.
+Famous white '70s icons such as Diana Vreeland and Angelica Houston have been known to don these headpieces as a chic accessory (the former of whom Palau cited as inspiration), but the styles Jacobs marched down the runway also felt slightly reminiscent of African headwraps and Middle Eastern turbans.

 Turbans can be traced back to ancient times in African, Middle Eastern, and Asian cultures.
 Each culture uses the headpiece for different reasons (turbans in Sikhism are worn to protect men's long hair, which may not be cut out of respect for God's creation), but a turban holds great significance in all of them.
 According to Helen Bradley Griebel, author of The African American Women’s Headwrap: Unwinding the Symbols, headwraps originated in Sub-Saharan Africa, where they showed Sub-Saharan worldviews.
 In the U.S., however, she says, "White overlords imposed its wear as a badge of enslavement."